syntax-punk/syntaxpunkdotcom/posts/git-aliases.md

 Git is a powerful tool, but it can be a bit verbose at times.
 So let me share some handy aliases that I use to speed up my workflow.

-**TLDR:** Aliases list in my public gist [here](https://gist.github.com/syntax-punk/eca9711b073a6f28d262cb9b6ce87e44#file-syntax-punk-git-aliases) {.margin1}
+**TLDR:** Check the aliases list in my [public gist](https://gist.github.com/syntax-punk/eca9711b073a6f28d262cb9b6ce87e44#file-syntax-punk-git-aliases) {.margin1}

 ## **How to set em up** {.hero-margin}

 An alias can be setup either globally (`--global`{.codeword}) or locally (`--local`{.codeword}).
-Global aliases are available across all your repositories, while local aliases are specific to a single repository.
+Global aliases are available across all your repositories, while local aliases are specific to a single repository.:

 ```bash
 git config --global alias.st status
 ```

-After running this command, you can use `git st`{.codeword} instead of `git status`{.codeword} to check the status of your repository, dead simple.
+The command above creates an alias `st` for `status` keyword so that you can use a shorhand version of the command: `git st`{.codeword} instead of `git status`{.codeword}, dead simple.

-This alias is added globally as a key-value pair in the `.gitconfig`{.codeword} file and to view the config settings, you can run:
+The created alias is added globally as a key-value pair in the `.gitconfig`{.codeword} file and to view the file, you can run:

 ```bash
 git config --global --list
 ```

-Moreover you can also set up aliases directly in the `.gitconfig`{.codeword} file by running:
+You can also manually type in aliases directly into the `.gitconfig`{.codeword} file.
+Run the command below to open the file in your terminal:

 ```bash
 git config --global --edit
 ```

-And it should see something like this:
+The output will look something like this:

 ```text
 [user]